mxochicale/3minutesthesis/rehearsals/abstract-submission/README.md

 and by encouraging social activities, healthy eating and exercise[4].

 That is the future that I am working on.
-A future where humanoid robots with the use of sensors can understand human movement and emotions.
+A future where humanoid robots can enhance and monitor physical activities of the elderly using sensors and machine learning algorithms.
-Particularly, in my PhD I have implemented and developed algorithms to measure variability of movement and emotions for which humanoid robots can enhance and monitor physical activities of the elderly[5].
+Particularly, in my PhD I have implemented and developed algorithms to measure movement variability and conducted experiments of human-robot imitation activities in order to automatically measure human movement and emotions[5].

-Perhaps my parents, back in Mexico, are not going to be benefit from these technological advances but I do believe that future generations of people will be assisted by caregiver robots, therefore making the elderly more independent, happier and healthier!
+Perhaps my parents, back in Mexico, are not going to be benefit from these technological advances but I do believe that future generations of people around the world will be assisted by caregiver robots, therefore making the elderly more independent, happier and healthier!

-382 _words_
+389 _words_

 # References
 * [ [0] Mark Hay, 24 June 2015 ](https://www.good.is/articles/robots-elder-care-pepper-exoskeletons-japan)